 Be aware of the things you may forget in your move and remember your pet’s essentials as well as yours to help calm any unpredictable behavior.
 Sometimes a familiar bed, some exercise, and an extra treat can help them to feel comfortable.

 Comfort is important

-There are some things you can do throughout the moving process to aid in their comfort during a move.
-For one, you may offer them a tour of their new home before moving day and make them familiar with your new space.
+You can do some things throughout the moving process to aid in their comfort during a move.
+For one, you may offer them a tour of their new home before moving and familiarize them with your new space.
 You might opt to keep their enclosure covered with a blanket for a while to help them feel safe.
 Try to keep their routine during the move.
-Ask a friend to pet sit on moving day, so your dog doesn’t have to experience the chaos.
+Ask a friend to pet sit on moving day so your dog doesn’t have to experience the chaos.

 Moving with pets can be difficult because you can’t explain to them what is happening.
 Granted, many of them may feel completely okay with the changes.
 However, some will not.
-To make the move a smooth one for your pets, it’s important to understand the possibility of the move stressing them out and know how to help alleviate that stress as much as you can.
+To make a move a smooth one for your pets, it’s essential to understand the possibility of the move stressing them out and know how to help alleviate that stress as much as possible.